tlvince/tlvince.github.io/_drafts/lambdaless.md

 ## Disadvantages

-There are a number drawbacks to consider.
-Probably most apparent is the fact that you can only integrate with a single service.
+There are however a number drawbacks to consider with this Lambdaless method.
+Probably most apparent is the fact that you can only integrate with a single service at a time.
 This limits the approach to simple integrations and rules out complex logic e.g. joins.

 Velocity, whilst offering some level of [control flow][vtl-directives] such as `if/else` and loops, as well as AWS's own extensions such as [util functions][], is somewhat of a niche language and introduces its own complexity over using your Lambda runtime language of choice (e.g. JavaScript, Python).